Dan Cox: Taxes

+During his 2016 House of Representatives campaign, Cox expressed support for trickle-down economics and called for "major cuts" to government spending.

 During his gubernatorial campaign, Cox said he would immediately suspend the state's gas tax.
 He also said he would support providing businesses with increased tax credits, including a "dollar-for-dollar" tax credit to help employers cover the costs of paying for paid family and medical leave.
 Cox also supports eliminating the state income tax and would support cutting the state's corporate tax rate, personal income tax rate, and property tax rates.

+Transportation

+During his 2016 House of Representatives campaign, Cox said he supported efforts to reduce congestion on Interstate 270.
+During his gubernatorial campaign, he said he supported a proposal to expand I-270 and the Capital Beltway, but opposed plans to add high-occupancy toll lanes or use public–private partnerships to fund the new lanes.

 Personal life

 Cox has been married to his wife, Valerie, since 1996 and has ten children.
-The Coxes moved out of their home in Secretary, Maryland in 2004, purchasing a home for between $350,000 and $499,999 in Emmitsburg, Maryland in 2004 and keeping their Secretary home as a rental property.